As the mom of 6 kiddos I am *always* on the look out for tips and tricks that will help make my life better!

 Others of these “mom hacks” I have discovered online and am drooling over.
 One day we will…

 Do you have a tip that has helped your home??
 I would love to hear about it on our facebook wall.
+We are sharing affiliate links on this article.

 Make a stackable couch.
 These are sheets of foam that they covered with fun fabrics to create a couch, or sections of mats for a “nap-over” – we could even take them camping.
 When I make them, I hope to use vinyl so we can wipe them off when they get dirty. via – Ma Petite